zoonk/handbook/how-we-work/how-to-use-github.md

 - Click on the `Create pull request` button.

 GitHub will show you all changes you made.
 Please, review them before opening your pull request.
-If everything is correct, do the following steps:
+If everything is correct, follow the steps below:

 - Add a descriptive title for your changes, starting with the section you're updating (i.e. `How we work: Update instructions for deleting a file`).
 - Describe the changes you made and add any comments that may be relevant to explain your changes.
 - If your pull request is related to a task, make sure to use the keyword `Closes #42` where `42` is the task ID.
   This will close that task once your pull request is published to `main`.
+  _If you used the `Create a branch` link from the issue page, then you don't need to do this._
-- On the right side, you'll side the `Reviewers` and `Assignees` items:
+- On the right column, you'll see the `Reviewers` and `Assignees` items:

 <img alt="GitHub screenshot showing a pull request sidebar menu" src="https://user-images.githubusercontent.com/4393133/175761006-966d6a5c-b91e-49fe-bf07-0520e223974e.png">

-Make sure to ask a review from the project lead and assign this pull request to them as well.
+Make sure to ask a review from the project lead and assign this `pull request` to them as well.
 You can find the project lead in the main `README.md` file.

-Now, click on the "Create pull request" button.
+Now, click on the `Create pull request` button.
-Your pull request will be created.
+Your `pull request` will be created.
 After it's approved, the reviewer will publish it to the `main` branch.

-**Important:** After you create a pull request, please make sure to move your task from `In Progress` to `In Review`.
+> **Important:** After you create a `pull request`, please make sure to move your task from `In Progress` to `In Review`.
-If you're making a small change (i.e. fixing a typo), you don't need to create a task for it.
+> If you're making a small change (i.e. fixing a typo), you don't need to create a task for it.